QuaCaTeam/quaca/paper/paper.md

 # Statement of need

 Due to the relative weakness of quantum friction with respect to related fluctuation-induced effects in equilibrium, such as the Casimir(-Polder) or the van der Waals effect [@dalvit2011], quantum friction has yet evaded experimental confirmation.
-This has instigated a surge of interest in exploring potentially useful designs [@volokitin2011;@milton2016;@farias2020;@lombardo2021] (see also [@reiche2022] and references therein) and a sophisticated (numerical) optimization of the experimental setup appears necessary in order to promote the effect to the measurable realm [@oelschlager2019;@reiche2021].
+This has instigated a surge of interest in exploring potentially useful experimental designs [@volokitin2011;@milton2016;@farias2020;@lombardo2021;@reiche2022].
+To promote the effect to the measurable realm a sophisticated (numerical) optimization of the experimental setup appears necessary [@oelschlager2019;@reiche2021].
-This gap can be closed using QuaCa.
+This need can be met using QuaCa.
 QuaCa, to the best of our knowledge, pioneers the numerical simulation of quantum friction and, to date, is the only ready-to-use and openly available package for exploring experimental designs that can be utilized to measure quantum friction.